 After facing over a year of service suspension in 2020, trains from NYC to Vermont were back and running by last July.
 And as of Friday, July 29, 2022, the Ethan Allen Express will add new destinations along the route including stops in Burlington, Vergennes, and Middlebury.
 More than $115 million has gone into making the trip between Burlington and New York City a possibility.

-Now riders can travel from NYC all the way to Vermont in under 6 hours!
-The scenic route will provide breathtaking views of the Hudson Valley all the way to Rutland, Vermont where travelers can explore gorgeous trails, ski resorts, and a summertime alpine slide for the perfect city getaway!
+Now riders can travel from NYC all the way to Vermont in a little over 7 hours.
+The scenic route will provide breathtaking views of the Hudson Valley, where travelers can explore Vermont’s gorgeous trails, ski resorts, and even a summertime alpine slide for the perfect city getaway!

-In celebration of the train’s return, Amtrak even offered $1 fares within Vermont for those who traveled on the day that service resumed.
+In celebration of the train’s expanded service, Amtrak will offer $1 fares within Vermont for those who travel on the day the expansion’s kick off (7/29).

 Get tickets on the Amtrak website or on the Amtrak App.